Best Sun Shirts for Running of 2026

 Material

-Most sun shirts employ a polyester blend.
+Most sun shirts are made of a polyester blend.
 The denser weave of this material provides ample sun protection, and when blended with Spandex or elastane, it is stretchy and comfortable.
-The downside to polyester is that it’s prone to picking up odor.
-Many polyester-blend shirts in this guide, like the Black Diamond Alpenglow Hoody, are treated with odor-control technology to prevent the dreaded stink.
+The downside of polyester is that it’s prone to odor retention.
+Many polyester-blend shirts in this guide, like the Black Diamond Alpenglow Hoody and Outdoor Vitals Altitude Sun Hoodie, are treated with odor-control technology to prevent the dreaded stink.

-Several wool-blend sun shirt options are also available, and our favorite was the Outdoor Vitals Tern Ultralight Merino Wool Hoodie.
-This shirt features a merino wool and polyester and nylon blend, and we found it cool and light enough to wear on hot days.
+Several wool-blend sun shirt options are also on the market, and our favorite is the Ibex Springbok Sun Hoodie.
+This shirt features a merino wool, elastane, and nylon blend, and we found it worked better on mild days than the really hot ones.
 Woven wool is a more porous material than polyester, so it doesn’t provide the same sun protection as synthetic options, but it’s still significantly better than cotton or other materials.

 As with any piece of gear, if you’re not going to use it, it’s useless — and sun shirts are no exception.
 If you choose a shirt that’s too hot or not breathable enough, you won’t want to wear it in the sun.
-The Outdoor Research Echo Hoodie is an incredibly lightweight option, even though it has the lowest UPF rating of the bunch.
+We chose the Himali Eclipse Sun Hoodie as the best option for hot weather because of its weight and breathability.
+The Outdoor Research Echo Hoodie is another incredibly lightweight option, even though it has the lowest UPF rating of the bunch.
 It’s still much better than not wearing anything at all.

 Sun shirt material is all about tradeoffs.
 A thicker weave will provide more sun protection, but it will also reduce the material’s breathability.
-Darker colors will also provide more sun protection at the expense of absorbing more heat.
-We found the Marmot AirExchange UPF 50 Hoody to be quite light and breathable for the amount of sun protection it provided.
+Darker colors provide more sun protection but absorb more heat.

 All sun shirts included in this guide use breathable and wicking materials.
-Whether wearing the synthetic Janji Sunchaser 50 Hooded Long Sleeve or the wool-blend Outdoor Vitals Tern Ultralight Merino Wool Hoodie, we never experienced the clammy, sweaty feeling associated with cotton or other poorly wicking materials.
+Whether wearing the synthetic Janji Sunchaser 50 Hooded Long Sleeve or the wool-blend Ibex Springbok Sun Hoodie, we never experienced the clammy, sweaty feeling associated with cotton or other poorly wicking materials.

 Best Sun Shirt for Running - running on road in Janji Sunchaser 50 Hooded Long Sleeve and Arc'teryx Taema Hoody